Scholarships to Study Abroad in Spain, Cuba, Argentina and Puerto Rico

 - Students may apply for the Merit-Based or Diversity Scholarship prior to their acceptance in an SSA program, but only accepted students may receive a scholarship.

-- Receipt of a Spanish Studies Abroad Scholarship, as with all scholarship awards, may affect your overall financial aid package at your home institution.
+- Receipt of an SSA scholarship, as with all scholarship awards, may affect your overall financial aid package at your home institution.

 - Late scholarship applications will not be considered.
 No exceptions.